-By daily embracing and embodying these values, NHC's 14,000+ Partners have blessed the lives of thousands of patients in 2023 and made our company stronger than ever before.
+By daily embracing and embodying our vision and values, NHC's 16,000+ Partners have blessed the lives of hundreds of thousands of patients in 2024 and made our company stronger than ever before.

 Thank you for your confidence and investment in our work.